Green User

 https://www.solar.vic.gov.au/hot-water-rebate

-Therefore, when evaluating Gas vs Electric cost 2026, heat pumps are a clear long-term winner.
+Therefore, when comparing Gas vs Electric cost 2026, heat pumps clearly outperform gas systems.

 Pros: